 Legal Malpractice and Professional Liability

 Professionals such as lawyers, CPAs, engineers, architects, and surveyors have a duty to act reasonably according the standards of practice in their respective fields.
 Our firm has handled many multi-million dollar claims against professionals and defended many as well.
 Very few firms have handled professional liability claims on both sides of the docket.
-Wynne & Wynne certainly has.
+Burdine Wynne LLP certainly has.
 Burdine Wynne lawyers have a unique understanding of how both sides think and will work hard to leverage every aspect of a professional liability claim to the client’s advantage whether a plaintiff or defendant.
 David Wynne recently and successfully prosecuted a significant legal malpractice claim against two law firms that spoliated critical evidence.
-The firm also, though, recently and successfully defended a well-respected law firm against a groundless malpractice claim.
+The firm has also defended a well-respected law firms against groundless malpractice claims.
 We are well versed in the most recent state and federal law regarding the proper elements of a malpractice claim or defense.